apache/thrift/doc/committers.md

        Description of what was fixed or addressed.

-       If this is a github pull request then add below comment to automaticaly close GitHub request, where #NNNN is the PR number:
+       If this is a github pull request then add the below comment to automatically close GitHub request, where #NNNN is the PR number:

         This closes #NNNN